SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 People will often come to you with other requests and questions mid-project.
 They may sound different, but they are really asking the same thing in different ways.
 - "Can we add this additional feature?"
 - "We need Bill for another project, will it be a problem if we borrow him for a few weeks?"
-- "We really need this feature to show a client, do we have somethign ready?"
+- "We really need this feature to show a client, do we have something ready?"

 If you know how the project is going and can communicate it effectively and visually, it will resolve a lot of the complexities of those questions.
 You can explain the exact tradeoffs that will be made for any change.
 You can show exactly how the project is progressing.